Mages' Home (Defenders of the Wildings Book 1)

 Silas hadn’t heard of them, either.
 If Eck, who was older and pretty well-read for a cowhand, didn’t know what they were, then he didn’t reckon anyone else in town did.
 “I guess we’ll find out soon enough.”

 Silas and his hands tethered their horses in the nearest empty hitching spots, then Ap and Joren went off to find their friends among the other ranch hands who had come to town.
 Among them was young Torrin Ardiss, who worked for one of Silas’s neighbors.
 Silas reached out with his mage senses; Torrin’s newly-sprouting power was continuing to unfold, a deep blue-violet.
-In keeping with the young man’s dark hair and deep tan, his power carried a definite strain of Island heritage.
+In keeping with the young man’s dark hair and deep tan, his power carried a definite strain of Island heritage, akin to Silas’s own.

 “No more than you, I reckon,” Ashlund replied.